-- Lock the vehicle with button n on the radio remote control.
-Activate the anti-theft locking system ⇒ 23. - Do not park the vehicle on an easily ignitable surface.
-The high temperature of the exhaust system could ignite the surface. - Close windows. - The engine cooling fans may run after the engine has been switched off \$\phi\$ 95. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 30 seconds, before switching off in order to protect the turbocharger.
+- Lock the vehicle with button 1/3 on the radio remote control.
+Activate the anti-theft locking system 1/2 22. - Do not park the vehicle on an easily ignitable surface.
+The high temperature of the exhaust system could ignite the surface. - Close windows. - The engine cooling fans may run after the engine has been switched off ⇒ 95.

-Keys, locks \diamondsuit 19, Laying the vehicle up for a long period of time \diamondsuit 94.
+Keys, locks \diamondsuit 18, Laying the vehicle up for a long period of time \diamondsuit 94.